cielecki/day-composer/docs/why-obsidian.md

 - **Simple task format** - easily track what you've completed with checkboxes
 - **Voice dictation supported** - quickly add thoughts on mobile

-## The Starter Pack Gives You Everything You Need
+## The Starter Kit Gives You Everything You Need

 As shown during the setup:
 - **About Me file** - stores personal information for AI context